-The current code has been reviewed with assistance from Norman Waterhouse Lawyers and a revised version is presented to members for consideration.
+The current code has been reviewed with assistance from Norman Waterhouse Lawyers and a revised version was presented to board members for consideration.

-Minor grammatical amendments and updates have been made to the Code of Conduct for Board Members to bring the document in line with other EHA policies.
+Minor grammatical amendments and updates were made to the Code of Conduct for Board Members to bring the document in line with other EHA policies.

-The Board Members Complaints Handling Policy is proposed to be renamed as the Board Members Complaints Handling Procedure to more accurately reflect its purpose which is to set out a process for dealing with complaints relating to Members of the Board of Management.
+The Board Members Complaints Handling Policy was renamed as the Board Members Complaints Handling Procedure to more accurately reflect its purpose which is to set out a process for dealing with complaints relating to Members of the Board of Management.